 For the tax years under audit, and potentially for subsequent tax years, such proposed adjustments could result in material cash payments by the Company.
+These cash payments aggregated are approximately \$19.5 million exclusive of interest, penalties, and any state income tax liability.
 The Company has previously recorded in its consolidated financial statements the expected federal and state deferred income tax liability.
 The proposed adjustments relate only to the timing of when the taxes are paid.
 Although the Company cannot determine at this time the resolution of this matter, we do not believe that the proposed adjustments, if upheld, will have a material adverse effect on our financial condition or results of operations.

-In addition, the Company has recorded contingency reserves for interest, penalties and any related state tax liabilities for the tax years under audit.
-As of June 30, 2005, the Company believes these tax contingency reserve estimates are adequate to cover interest, penalties and any related state tax liabilities for the years 2000, 2001, 2002 and 2003.
+In addition, the Company has recorded contingency reserves for interest and any related state tax liabilities for the tax years under audit.
+As of September 30, 2005, the Company believes these tax contingency reserve estimates are adequate to cover interest and any related state tax liabilities for the years 2000, 2001, 2002 and 2003.
 However, inherent uncertainties exist in estimates of tax contingencies.
-Therefore, higher actual interest, penalties and any related state tax liabilities paid by the Company could adversely affect our reported results.
+Therefore, higher actual interest and any related state tax liabilities paid by the Company could adversely affect our reported results.